International Internship Information

 Where in the world can I go?

-UA External Partners: Many approved external partners for study abroad are adding service-learning and internship opportunities.
-Check out http://studyabroad.uark.edu/ and search for an internship program.
+UofA External Partners: Many approved external partners for study abroad are adding service-learning and internship opportunities.
+Check out http://studyabroad.uark.edu/ and search for an internship program and/or by country as not all internship programs are listed separately.

 There are several options for earning academic credit for your international internship